-LinkedIn could face serious competition from Workplace by Facebook (previously Facebook at Work), which launched in October 2016, and millennial focused entrants such as Jobr and Debut.
+LinkedIn could face serious competition from Workplace (Workplace by Facebook), which launched in October 2016, and millennial-focused entrants such as Jobr and Debut.
 While European companies such as Xing (Germany) and Viadeo (France), are too small to rival their 467 million user base, Workplace by Facebook has the brand power to challenge LinkedIn.

 “Workplace by Facebook lets you create a work account that is separate from your personal Facebook account,” says Facebook.
 “With a Workplace account, you can use Facebook tools to interact with co-workers.
 Things you share using your work account will only be visible to other people at your company.”

-However, it doesn’t appear to be a traditional market challenge as Facebook is targeting team building within an organisation, while LinkedIn remains a medium for users, recruiters and organisations/industries.
+However, it doesn’t appear to be a traditional market challenge as Facebook is targeting team building within an organization, while LinkedIn remains a medium for users, recruiters, and organizations/industries.
 Facebook at Work is more likely to disrupt team building apps such as Slack and Yammer than LinkedIn’s global network.

 Is LinkedIn unstoppable?